Opening Date: 6 December 2022

 - Estimated project cost: USD 80,000

-The project would assess the currently available data on waste generation, composition, waste infrastructure, etc. and present it in a report that maps what information is currently being collected and where.
-In addition, the report presents a roadmap to improve waste data collection for the country at the various levels (i.e., cities, regions, country) and for different contexts (i.e., urban vs. rural).
-Using the information from cities and regions that have available data estimate the baseline SLCPs emissions for the whole country and provide recommendations for mitigation measures and the related estimation of the potential impact of the implementation of the mitigation measures.
+The project would assess the currently available data on waste generation, composition, waste infrastructure, etc., and present it in a report that describes what information is currently being collected and where.
+In addition, the report presents a roadmap to improve waste data collection for the country at various levels (i.e., cities, regions, country).
+Using the information from Kinshasa, other cities, and regions that have available data estimate the baseline SLCPs emissions for the whole country and provide recommendations for mitigation measures and the related estimation of the potential impact of the implementation of the mitigation measures.

 Through the proposed outputs and activities, the project should achieve the following by its completion:

 - DRC has increased capacity to address methane emissions from the waste sector and improve the collection of waste data for future uses, including GHG inventories from the waste sector.

 The project should deliver at a minimum:

 - An assessment of the existing data from the waste sector from Kinshasa, and other cities, including:

 - waste volume

 - policies: related to waste, air pollution and climate change